FernFerret/fernferret.github.io/content/posts/2022/02/upgrading-crds-in-kubernetes/index.md

 ---

 Today, I was performing a routine update in my Kubernetes cluster and I encountered a unique error in ArgoCD.
-This was what I thought was a simple update to [Cert Manager](https://cert-manager.io/docs/), from `1.6.1` to `1.7.1`.
-Since most of the Helm charts I deploy use SemVer I didn't really anticipate issues.
+I thought the update to [Cert Manager](https://cert-manager.io/docs/), from `1.6.1` to `1.7.1` would be a simple one due to SemVer, but a CRD issue stopped me from upgrading.

+That issue, while easily fixable if I'd just read the release notes, led me to an interesting journey about CRD deprecations.
 <!--more-->

 ## The Error